-Minor in Human Communication Sciences communication.northwestern.edu/programs/minor human communication sciences
+Minor in Human Communication Sciences communication.northwestern.edu/programs /minor human_communication_sciences

-A minor in human communication sciences requires at least 7 courses in the communication sciences and disorders department.
+A minor in human communication sciences requires at least 7 units of credit in the communication sciences and disorders department.
 No courses for the minor may be taken using the P/N option, and all classes must be completed with a grade of C- or higher in order to be counted toward the minor.